 Outdoors enthusiasts will find plenty to do here.
 At Reservoir Park a 95-acre lake invites fishing and boating.
 You’ll find 10 miles of hiking and nature trails and even an 18-hole disc golf course.
 The Aberdeen Recreation Center, Picnic Shelter & Gazebo are available for rent through the Aberdeen Parks and Recreation Department.
 It’s a great start to a summer afternoon spent on the 2-mile lake trail and enjoying the water by boat (no gas engines).

-In addition, pack a picnic and head to Hillcrest Park, where disc golf and volleyball courts beckon.
+In addition, pack a picnic and head to Hillcrest Park, where disc golf, volleyball courts and a new splash pad beckon.
 You’ll also find baseball/softball fields and concessions.
 In Southern Pines, Weymouth Woods Sandhills Nature Preserve introduces visitors to longleaf pine forests that once filled millions of acres in the Southeast, along short easy trails.
 It’s also home to the oldest longleaf pine tree.
 Learn about indigenous flora and fauna in the visitor center too.

 At Sandhills Community College, the 32-acre Sandhills Horticultural Gardens features 14 English-inspired gardens with different themes, and a native wetland trail.
 Canoeing and kayaking are favorite activities at Ray’s Mill Park, in Aberdeen, as well as fishing from the new pier.